anatoly-rozhkov/anatoly-rozhkov-demo-2/README.md

 I've decided to just leave it as is because there are plenty of other examples of event processing in Bet Maker.
 - Haven't added pagination.
-Since it's tiny little app, I've decided to let it be (Please, just don't use it in pord until it's fixed)
+Since it's tiny little app, I've decided to let it be (Please, just don't use it in prod until it's fixed)
 - Haven't tidied up logic.
 The project has good structure as is, but in a real setting it would have had an even better structure, I guess such things just don't come out perfect in a 3-hour coding session.